chocolatey-community/chocolatey-packages/automatic/git/README.md

 - `/NoGitLfs` - Disable Git LFS installation.
 - `/SChannel` - Configure Git to use the Windows native SSL/TLS implementation (SChannel) instead of OpenSSL.
 This aligns Git HTTPS behavior with other Windows applications and system components and increases manageability in enterprise environments.

-Example: `choco install git --params "/GitAndUnixToolsOnPath /NoGitLfs /SChannel /NoAutoCrlf"`
+Example: `choco install git.install --params "/GitAndUnixToolsOnPath /NoGitLfs /SChannel /NoAutoCrlf"`

 ## Notes